 - Have your child make some Thanksgiving art to hang on your front door or in your window – see #3 for some ideas.

 - Draw Thanksgiving pictures together.
 For school-aged kids, a “Happy Thanksgiving” message, turkey, or cornucopia would all be fun options.
-If you have a preschooler, here’s a how to draw a simple turkey using shapes.
+If you have a preschooler, here’s how to draw a simple turkey using shapes.

 - Read Thanksgiving picture books.